Information for New Majors in Economics

 Transfer Credits

-If you are planning on studying abroad or during the summer at a school other than Columbia, you should speak with Sunil Gulati before taking any courses at another institution that you wish to use for major credit.
+- Study Abroad or Summer courses outside of Columbia: speak with Sunil Gulati before taking any courses at another institution that you wish to use for major credit.

 Undergraduate TA and RA Positions